-Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Local Resident Socio-economics The asphalt road under construction is directly adjacent to our household and our windows are very close to it.
+Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Association of Fishermen of Krasnodar Krai Other Issues We will look at your information and if we have questions, we will put a request to you in writing.
+Section 3.16.4 Individual Entrepreneur Kamshilov (Varvarovka Horse Riding Company) Socio-economics We have horse-riding routes which cross the pipeline (so we cannot use these routes anymore).
+We are a small company but we still need to continue our business.
+What can you do to resolve this situation?
+Section 3.10.6 Novorossijskiy Sea Commercial Port Socio-economics There are many shipping movements coming from and to our port.
+We will study your material, formulate our questions in respect to ship movements and come to you with detailed questions.
+You mentioned updating navigation charts with the pipeline coordinates and want to be sure that this will not impact our shipping navigation routes.
+Section 3.10.8 Novorossijskiy Sea Commercial Port Project Description Are bottom and surface activities occurring at the same time during pipe-laying?
+Section 3.2.3 ESIA Disclosure Meet ing - Varvarovka 23ı rd July 2014 Local Resident Socio-economics The asphalt road under construction is directly adjacent to our household and our windows are very close to it.
 Will there be a path for pedestrians running alongside the road.
 Will there be a pedestrian crossing so that we and our children can cross safely.
-Section 3.9.3 Local Resident Cumulative Impact Assessment We live in Anapa and it is a very nice place.
+Section 3.10.3 Local Resident Cumulative Impact Assessment We live in Anapa and it is a very nice place.
 There will be a large and powerful CS not far from us.
 Will there be any noise and vibration from the operation of the compressor station to people living nearby in Gai-Kodzor, Varvarovka and Rassvet, and how safe will these noise and vibration levels be?
 Are there standards/parameters to comply with?
 How high will the pressure be and will there be machinery operating there?
-Section 4.6 Academic and Research Organisations Socio-economics Will there be any noise protection screens?
-Section 3.9.3
+Section 3.14.2